dogofpavlov/WetaFFExtension/README.md

 Specifically there is an issue where Weta does not show the "Name" of the item you pre-ordered on the Pre-orders page.

 This forces a user to first go to the Pre-orders page... find the order #, then go back to the My orders page, find that order #, then go inside that order to determine the name.
 After doing this about 20 or so times and messaging Weta about this issue with no response...
-I decided enough was enough and if Weta doesn't want to add this SIMPLE bit of very helpful information I would do it myself :D
+I decided enough is enough and I would do it myself :D